What parameters are CFOs

 Specific conditions for ITC reversal

 The ITC is required to be reversed under various scenarios defined in the Act.
-Some of those scenarios are summarised below:
+Some of the important scenarios are summarised below:

 Relevant GST section/ ruleCircumstances When is ITC reversal required